Fort Donelson National Battlefield: explore the history of Fort Donelson, find curriculum materials and information on visiting the battlefield.

 Gilder Lehrman Institute of American History Teachers Page: discover a wealth of educational materials on topics in American History.

 Nashville Public Television's Civil War 150: documentary series focusing on several areas of life in Tennessee including secession, the role of women, rivers and rail-ways, music, the African American experience, and the battle of Shiloh.
 Watch short clips

-Shades of Gray and Blue: NEW!--still under construction.
-Explore the stories of Tennessee residents and their experiences during the Civil War through eight themes, ranging from "Visualizing the War" to "The Persistence of Memory."
+Shades of Gray and Blue: Explore the stories of Tennessee residents and their experiences during the Civil War through eight themes, ranging from "Visualizing the War" to "The Persistence of Memory."
 Contains images and lesson plans.

 Shiloh National Military Park: explore the history of Shiloh, find curriculum materials and information on visiting the battlefield.